lucascompython/downtube/README.md

 ## TODO

+- [ ] Remove the use of almost useless crate, which is youtube-dl-rs
 - [ ] Add playlist support
 - [ ] Update the UI with some more information about the video
 - [ ] Remove build.py and use build.rs (didn't know about it)